mfidino/bates_phenology/README.md

 **This repository has 3 R Scripts used for the analysis.
 They will be in your working directory.
 These include:**

-**bates_2017_calc_climate_residuals.R:** This script reads in the atmospheric CO2 data, fits a linear model to it (with year as the independent variable), and calculates the residuals from the model.
+**calc_climate_residuals.R:** This script reads in the atmospheric CO2 data, fits a linear model to it (with year as the independent variable), and calculates the residuals from the model.
 These residuals are then used in our primary analysis.

-**bates_2017_analysis_script.R:** This script fits our robust to outlier model to bird nesting records.
+**analysis_script.R:** This script fits our robust to outlier model to bird nesting records.

-**bates_2017_plotting.R:** This script can be used to generate the figures in the manuscript.
+**plotting.R:** This script can be used to generate the figures in the manuscript.

 To conduct the analysis the scripts should be ran in the order above.